kramse/kramse-labs/README.md

 https://www.ubuntu.com/download/server
 and the installation guide from https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-server#0

+Recommended version is Ubuntu 18.04.1 LTS (Bionic Beaver)

 Debian can be downloaded via links from: https://www.debian.org/

-Recommended version is the amd64 64-bit which currently can be downloaded from: https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/ choose the latest which currently is: **debian-9.4.0-amd64-netinst.iso**
+Recommended version is Debian 9 amd64 64-bit which currently can be downloaded from: https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/ choose the latest which currently is: **debian-9.5.0-amd64-netinst.iso**